mntnr/audit-templates/audit-template.md

   - [ ] If there isn't, are notes included in the project's releases?
 - [ ] Does this pass [`alex`](https://github.com/wooorm/alex) adequately?
 Run `alex *.md`.
 - [ ] Does the repository name itself pass on http://wordsafety.com?
+- [ ] Is there a locked updates issue to give users a single place to stay up-to-date without the need to watch the entire repository? ([example](https://github.com/octokit/rest.js/issues/620))

 ### Process
 - [ ] Can I install easily?